Wangui Gichohi-Njoroge: Let’s face grim reality of SGBV

 The ramifications of violence against women and girls are far-reaching for the survivors, their families, the community and the state.
 More recent data and anecdotal information from various reports, statements and commentaries show that the incidence of violence has sharply risen since the onset of the Covid-19 pandemic.

-Rather alarming is what is now popularly referred to the ‘triple-threat’ faced by girls in Kenya, namely, teenage pregnancies, the risk of new HIV infections, sexual and gender-based violence.
+Rather alarming is what is now popularly referred to the ‘triple-threat’ faced by girls in Kenya, namely, teenage pregnancies, the risk of new HIV infection, sexual and gender-based violence.

 Teenage pregnancies will not only disrupt girls’ schooling but also come with a good measure of stigma and ostracisation.
 With teenage pregnancies falling outside of what is socially constructed as ‘acceptable’, society will often treat child-mothers with disdain.
 The psychological effects of being socially excluded leads to mental anguish which may be life-long in the absence of appropriate psychosocial support.